edneedham/cred/README.md

 `cred` is a local-first credential manager that lets you create, store, and manage secrets on your machine — and then push them directly to the platforms that need them for deployment or CI/CD.

-It gives you one consistent workflow for handling `.env` variables, API keys, PEM files, and provider-specific secrets without relying on half-baked UI dashboards or inconsistent CLIs.
+I wanted something consistent for handling `.env` variables, API keys, PEM files, and provider-specific secrets.
+I think this is it.

 ---